 Why are there two types of English?

-American English is based upon late 17th century British English, which was brought to North America or the US from its earliest settlers.
+American English is based upon late 17th-century British English, which was brought to North America and the US by its earliest settlers.
 At that point, they would have spoken the exact same way.

 The natural theory that evolves from this is that as America became more independent so did their language or version of English.
 Many argue that this was a way for America to establish their own identity apart from Britain.

-Also worth noting, as America began exploring their own territory, they began introducing their own words into English, moving even further apart from its original UK English counterpart.
+Also worth noting, as America began exploring its territory, it began introducing its own words into English, moving even further apart from its original UK English counterpart.
 The differences in spelling between the two we can largely attribute to the American lexicographer and dictionary-developer, the inimitable Noah Webster.

 Linguafonica’s article on the evolution of American English says,